 While this may be unnecessary for shorter content, it can be helpful for longer pages.
 With one glance you can ensure all your topics are covered.
 This is also an easy way to double check keyword usage in headings – this is important for search engines.
 You can also click on a heading to quickly jump to that block in the editor.

-Using the Document Outline Option in Content Structure
+Using the Document Outline in WordPress

 When you click on this option you will see a small pop-up window appear giving you information about your page or post (if there is any content in it).
 The first line will summarize your Page or Post giving you the number of words, headings, paragraphs and blocks.
 Underneath that will be the Document Outline.

 The Document Outline provides an outline of your content based on a title and headings used in your post/page.
 If you click on a header, the editor will jump to that section within your post or page.

 Identifying Errors in Header Order

 In the screenshot below you can see an example of headers being out of order.
-When an error occurs, the header will be highlighted and an error will appear underneath it that says, “<em>(incorrect heading level)</em>”.
+When an error occurs, the header will be highlighted and an error will appear underneath it that says, “(incorrect heading level)“.
 To correct it, simply go to the block with the incorrect header and choose the correct heading level.

 200+ Design Templates + 1 Kick-ass SuperTheme